philpagel/debian-headless/README.md

 also ubuntu) and architectures but that is untested.
 If you have tested this please let me know and/or contribute code.

-This does not currently support UEFI boot!
+At this point, this does not currently support UEFI boot!
 So make sure that you system will use legacy boot, by default.

 ## In a nutshell